penn-cnt/BIDSIFY/README.md

 #### `samples`
 Includes numerous sample CLI calls and input files to help you get started using the package.

-## Installation

-EEG_BIDS uses a number of specific packages, and it can be time consuming to build an environment just for the purposes of this script.
-We recommend starting with the directions for installing the cnt-codehub python environment found [here](https://github.com/penn-cnt/CNT-codehub/blob/main/README.md).
-You can then modify the cnt_codehub.yaml file as needed to match your needs.

 ## Contributing
 (In Progress)